How to make paper pine cone decorations

 Learn how to make these Christmas paper pine cone decorations with our easy step-by-step tutorial.

-Both designs are quick to make, and the first is easily made by securing folded paper scales onto a plain polystyrene egg using pins, plus a sprinkling of glitter and a few berries to finish.
-Paper pine cone decorations are strangely addictive to make and once you’ve created your first one, we guarantee you’ll want to make a whole forest’s worth!
+Both designs are quick to make, and are easily made by securing folded paper or card scales onto a plain polystyrene egg using pins, plus a sprinkling of glitter and a few berries to finish.

 How to make a paper pine cone decoration: